ctb/titus-blog/src/2016-using-zenodo-to-archive-github.rst

-You can make Github repositories archival by using Zenodo or Figshare!
+You can make GitHub repositories archival by using Zenodo or Figshare!
 ######################################################################

 :author: C\.
 Titus Brown